AlexShermon/Module-1_What-is-NVivo/README.md

-# Module-1: What is NVivo?
+# Module 1: What is NVivo?

 ## Workshop Overview
 In this workshop, you will learn the fundamental building blocks of NVivo: coding and file management.